fbraz3/php-fpm-docker/README.md

 ## Features
  - *Multi Version:* All supported PHP versions available
- - *Fast!* Don't comes with a builtin webserver, so less overhead and better response times! =D
+ - *Fast!* does not come with a builtin webserver, so less overhead and better response times! =D
  - *Up-to-Date:* Images auto-updated every week
  - *Secure:* Cron job auto installed into containers to apply security updates every night;
  - *Green light to send emails:* PHP mail() working like a charm